 When you set up your Mac for the first time, you choose the region and language for your system.
 However, you may need to change the interface language.
 To do so, follow these steps:

-- Go to the Language & Region section.
+- Go to the General section.

 - Click the Plus (+) icon under Preferred Languages.